 The standard American diet is known to have around 10-15gm fiber daily, while the recommended dietary fiber is 35-50gms per day.
 It has been noted that higher fiber diets, such as in hunter-gatherer populations such as Haadza in Tanzania, have a greater variety of healthy gut bacteria species that favor well-being and less incidence of chronic disease.
 In contrast, industrialized populations that consume higher amounts of processed foods have a lower array of gut bacteria and a higher risk of chronic illnesses and cancers.

-While increasing the overnight consumption of fiber can lead to gas, bloating, cramps, etc., it is recommended to slowly increase the intake of high fiber foods and work closely with a specialized dietician.
+While increasing the overnight consumption of fiber can lead to gas, bloating, cramps, etc., it is recommended to slowly increase the intake of high-fiber foods and work closely with a specialized dietician.

 Ideal fiber-rich foods for weight loss include:

-- Vegetables: most vegetables if steamed, roasted or raw – green, leafy vegetables like broccoli, brussel sprouts, green beans, spinach, and kale
+- Vegetables: most vegetables if steamed, roasted, or raw – green, leafy vegetables like broccoli, brussel sprouts, green beans, spinach, and kale

-- Unprocessed whole grains: wild rice, brown rice, quinoa, millets, lentils, wheat, corn, old fashioned oat meal/overnight oats
+- Unprocessed whole grains: wild rice, brown rice, quinoa, millets, lentils, wheat, corn, old-fashioned oatmeal/overnight oats

 - Fruits: apples, plums, berries and bananas

-Handy tip – if foods have more than 2-4 ingredients with unrecognizable names, these are definitely processed foods.
-Foods that you recognize which are straight from nature and unaltered, or minimally altered, are considered whole foods and much more favorable for health benefits and maximize the benefits of fiber for weight loss/preventing weight gain.
+Handy tip – if foods have more than 2-4 ingredients with unrecognizable names, these are processed foods.
+Foods that you recognize that are straight from nature and unaltered, or minimally altered, are considered whole foods and much more favorable for health benefits and maximize the benefits of fiber for weight loss/preventing weight gain.